Harvey Weinstein's Former Assistant To Testify Against Crippling Use Of NDAs

 Though she didn't think Weinstein's actions impacted her much at the time, she now believes that he fundamentally altered her life.

-"I think I'm only just beginning to realise what it stole from me," she said, referring to Weinstein and the NDA.
+"I think I'm only just beginning to realize what it stole from me," she said, referring to Weinstein and the NDA.
 "It stole my belief and my confidence in myself and in society."

 Advertisement